Workplace Harassment Lawyer in Tennessee

 The Equal Employment Office has direct jurisdiction to investigate complaints against managers and companies who refuse to properly handle allegations of harassment.
 The agency will interview all applicable witnesses and delve into company policy to get to the bottom of all allegations.
 As much as possible, the complainant’s identity is kept confidential while the investigation is ongoing.
 The agency has the power to require that a company punish the guilty parties.
 These punishments can include counseling sessions, additional training, changing in job duties, and termination.

-Contact a Tennessee Workplace Harassment Attorney
+Contact a Workplace Harassment Attorney in Tennessee

 It is rarely a simple decision to file a harassment complaint at work.
 People may feel uncomfortable elevating a rude comment or joke into such a serious affair, or fear they risk their jobs upon speaking out.
 However, harassment is unacceptable at any level, and Tennessee law strictly forbids any person or company from retaliating against anyone making accusations of harassment.

-At Employment and Consumer Law Group, a Tennessee workplace harassment lawyer can stand by your side through the entire process to ensure these regulations are followed.
+At Employment and Commerce Law Group, a Tennessee workplace harassment lawyer can stand by your side through the entire process to ensure these regulations are followed.
 We can also help clients properly file complaints with the appropriate state agencies and follow through with the investigations.

 Contact us today to take the first step towards a more rewarding and dignified workplace environment – an environment protected for you by the law.